Years 1660-1679

 1661 Saint James the Greater by Rembrandt

-2007 SOLD for $ 26M including premium by Sotheby's
+2007 SOLD for $ 26M by Sotheby's

 The portraits inspired to Rembrandt by the New Testament are from figures of the artist's entourage, with a view to realism.
 In Sevilla, Murillo has a similar approach.

 Around 1648 Rembrandt was in one of his frequent financially and socially difficult periods, and he would like his Supper at Emmaus, a modern painting on a biblical theme, to relaunch his career.
 The portraits of a young man as Christ are studies painted in parallel or for the preparation of this masterpiece.
-An oil on panel 25 x 21 cm was sold for £ 9.5M including premium by Sotheby's on December 5, 2018.
+An oil on panel 25 x 21 cm was sold for £ 9.5M by Sotheby's on December 5, 2018.

 The artist is indeed satisfied with this personification of Christ.
 The same young man appears as a Christ in half length with folded arms, oil on canvas 110 x 90 cm generally dated between 1657 and 1661.